Man Utd 'moving in the right direction' with summer signings - Ferdinand | Goal.com

 United begin their 2019-20 assault when they host Chelsea at Old Trafford on Sunday.

 BT Sport is gearing up for its biggest season yet, with 52 Premier League matches and every UEFA Champions League game live.
-New for this season, BT Sport Ultimate will provide viewers with the very best viewing experience possible, visit .
+New for this season, BT Sport Ultimate will provide viewers with the very best viewing experience possible.
+Visit here for more details.